l0nelyc0w/Penumbra/README.md

-## Introcucing Penumbra.
+## Introducing Penumbra.
 A truly uncensorable DEX.

 Penumbra is a <a href="https://github.com/haveno-dex/haveno">Haveno's</a> fork that is strongly aligned with the values of decentralisation, privacy and censorship resistance.